 ends DIRECTLY onto the BNC inside end.
 Solder one wire to its center pin, and the

-other wire to the outer grounding
+other wire to the outer rim (grounding, see photo).

 If the phase of the output signal needs to

-The ferrite coil is only MAGNETICALLY coupled
+The coil is MAGNETICALLY

 with the CENTER

+therefore inside the coax screening.
 The piece of coax screening solely functions as a static screen

 between the the coupling coil and the current carrying coax center.

-beginning connected to the inside of the
+beginning connected ("grounded") to the inside of the

-Assuming that the RF current in the
+The RF current in the

-inside-surface of the box, as the screen of the coax is
+As the screen of the coax is

 To keep the return-path-length at the inside